-D: Piping between refrigerant branch kits
+D: Piping between refrigerant branch kits or refrigerant branch kit and BS unit

 Choose from the following table in accordance with the indoor unit total capacity type, connected downstream.
 Do not let the connection piping exceed the refrigerant piping size chosen by the general system model name.